Workspace Booking

 Just like the award-winning design for the London Underground map, helping your workforce choose and then find their booked workspace when they arrive in the office does not demand a slavishly accurate rendition of your actual floor plan.

-- Using ‘artistic licence’ to shrink spaces that are not ‘bookable’, such as long connecting corridors.
-This will help you scale up your floorplans without losing relevant information.
+- Use ‘artistic licence’ to shrink spaces that are not ‘bookable’, such as long connecting corridors.
+This will help you scale up your floor plans without losing relevant information.

-- Removing unnecessary borders and architectural annotations so that your floorplan fills the available ‘screen space’.
+- Remove unnecessary borders and architectural annotations so that your floor plan fills the available ‘screen space’.

 - For larger office areas we recommend dividing the floor space up into zones – e.g., North, South, East & West.
 These can then be selected from the workspace booking navigation panel.

-- Reflecting the different coloured carpets used in each zone
+- Reflect the different coloured carpets used in each zone

-- Labelling ‘external landmarks’.
+- Label ‘external landmarks’.
 For example, a customer in Canary Wharf wanted to help staff navigate by depicting the view out of each window into their floor plan (i.e., HSBC, the O2, etc)

-- Picking up on décor such as different coloured meeting rooms.
+- Pick up on décor such as different coloured meeting rooms.

 4. Apply a desk numbering scheme to your floor plans and to your actual desks